On this page:

 International students with F1 or J1 visas are required to maintain full-time student status (contact Bechtel International Center for assistance).
 Full-time student status is also required for the receipt or deferment of many student loans.
 This includes registering in at least 6 units in the summer quarter.

-Students who identify and wish to accept research or teaching assistantships (that are greater than 25% time; i.e., 10 hours/week) must obtain prior approval from the GSE's Academic Services Office.
-Requests for those exceptions are made first to the Program Director and then must be approved by the MA Programs Officer.
+Students who identify and wish to accept research or teaching assistantships (that are greater than 25% time; i.e., 10 hours/week) must obtain prior approval from the GSE's Academic Affairs Office.
+Requests for those exceptions are made first to the Program Director and then must be approved by the Master's Programs Officer.

-Students considering taking a leave of absence for one or more quarters should first discuss the matter with the MA Programs Officer and their advisor and/or Program Director.
-If a valid reason exists and the Program Director and advisor support the decision, the student must file a Leave of Absence Form and apply within the University’s established deadlines.
+Students considering taking a leave of absence for one or more quarters should first discuss the matter with the Master's Programs Officer and their advisor and/or Program Director.
+If a valid reason exists and the Program Director and advisor support the decision, the student must file a Leave of Absence Form (which can be found in the Student eForms section of Axess under the Student tab) and apply within the University’s established deadlines.
 The Associate Dean of Student Affairs reviews and approves or denies leave requests.
 International students must also obtain approval from Bechtel International Center, and must maintain appropriate visa status at all times.

 The maximum length of any leave is one year.
 In rare cases, a leave may be extended beyond one year.
 The total number of leave quarters may not exceed six.
 A leave of absence does not extend the three-year candidacy period.
 For students who are requesting a medical leave, the policies may differ slightly.
 Contact the Office of Accessible Education for further information.